israelabarca2005/Ethereum-SmartContracts/README.md

 So, just watch out on what version you are compiling on.

-The last line on the output from our compiling command, is telling it wrote something on that directory, which happens to be our compiled contracts.
+The last line on the output from the compiling command, indicates it wrote something on that directory, which happens to be the compiled contracts.
 Congrats, you have compiled your contract!

 The compiled contracts are in the folder .\build\contracts, we are not going to touch on that this time, that will be for another time.
 All we must know is that this directory is where our contracts will be put in after being compiled therefore, a lot of information can be bound here.
-If your contract is inside this directory it means you are in the right path.
+If your contract is inside this directory it means you are in the right path so far.

-It’s time to get our contract deployed so let’s get on that.
-Well, the first thing is obviously to get our blockchain up and running.
-To do that, we are going to type the following command on a new command-line:
+It’s time to get the contract deployed so let’s get on that.
+The first thing is obviously to get our blockchain up and running.
+To do that, type the following command on a new command-line:

 >ganache-cli

-You should get 10 accounts about 100eth each and its respective private keys.
+You should get 10 accounts about 100eth each and the respective private keys.
 At this point, we assume you are familiar with the concepts of accounts, private keys, ether, wallets, etc. But what about Gas Price and Gas Limit.
 As we know, to be able to write into the Ethereum blockchain we must pay a transaction fee, this fee is what we call Gas which is a unit of measure for computational power.
 The gas price is how much eth we are willing to pay for each gas unit.
 The gas limit is how much gas we are willing to spend for a specific transaction.

-Now that we know the very basics of gas and how we can use it to get our transactions into the blockchain, let’s see this in real life.
-After executing the previous command our client should be up and running on localhost port 8545.
-Ganache automatically will set our Gas Price and Gas Limit.
+Now that we know the very basics of gas and how to use it to get our transactions into the blockchain, let’s see this in real life.
+After executing the previous command the client should be up and running on localhost port 8545.
+Ganache automatically will set the Gas Price and Gas Limit.
 When deploying to a main net set these values wisely and remember that if you don´t give enough gas to a transaction, it can end up not executing correctly meaning it will be drop along the way.
 With that said, we should have at least two command-line windows open.
-The first is where our environment is located and the second is our ganache client running on port 8545.
+The first is where the environment is located and the second is the ganache client running on port 8545.

-We are ready to deploy our contract into our local blockchain, Truffle will make it a bit easier since we don’t have to use Migrations where we would have to set up a few more things and run a different migration command.
+We are ready to deploy our contract into the local blockchain, Truffle will make it a bit easier since we don’t have to use Migrations where we would have to set up a few more things and run a different migrations command.
 Instead, we are going to do this by interacting directly with our blockchain.
 To do this, run the following command in your environment directory:

 >C:\Blockchain\Truffle_Env>truffle console --network ganache

 This command should provide a console.
-We are now inside and can interact with the blockchain.
+This will put us inside and allow us to interact with the blockchain.
 Notice, in the other command-line windows we should get some output from the commands executed in the blockchain.
-To deploy our contract, we need two things:
+To deploy the contract, we need two things:

 	1. An Account
 	2. Gas (Ether)

-Ganache already provided us with the two.
+Ganache already provided the two for us.
 Type the following command in the truffle command-line:

 >truffle(ganache)> web3.personal.listAccounts

-This command will give us a list of Addresses available, in the main net or test net we will have to set our account to be able to deploy the contract through migration.
+This command will output a list of addresses available, in the main net or test net we will have to set our account to be able to deploy the contract through a migration.
 Ganache and Truffle will do this automatically for us.
-So finally, lets deploy the contract by typing the following commands on the truffle command-line:
+So finally, to deploy the contract type the following command on the truffle command-line:

 >truffle(ganache)> web3.eth.accounts[0]